mindthetech/mindthetech.github.io/README.md

 ## How to collaborate?

-If you want to suggest improvents to the website, send us a Pull Request in our [GitHub repo](https://github.com/mindthetech/mindthetech.github.io).
+If you want to suggest improvements to the website, send us a Pull Request in our [GitHub repo](https://github.com/mindthetech/mindthetech.github.io).

 ## Contribuitors